Gibberlings3/transitions/README.md

 You can all thank subtledoctor for timers having the option to skip sailing times
 jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code Bubb and CamDawg for helping me get through a cut-scene/override fiasco - LOVE YOU FOREVER!!!
-The folks at The Gibberlings Three forums: for never failing to answer my many many questions
+Igi: for the potion from iiItemsMod I modified to use for Imoen after Chateau Irenicus The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------